 Go to the TileSet property of this node and assign the one created in previous steps:

 Also set the cell size to ‘50’, since that is the size used by the tiles.
 Quadrant size is a tuning value, which means that the engine will draw and cull the tilemap in blocks of 16x16 tiles.
 This value is usually fine and does not need to be changed, but can be used to fine tune performance in specific cases (if you know what you are doing).

 Painting your world¶

 With all set, make sure the TileMap node is selected.
-A red grid will appear on screen, allowing to paint on it with the selected tile on the left palette.
+A red grid will appear on the screen, allowing you to paint on it with the selected tile on the left palette.

 If you accidentally place a tile somewhere you don’t want it to be, you